isaacovercast/QuoteWall/README.md

 "New age technology."

+"You know what it means to look at a really nice alignment." - SEdwards

 ## Island biology 2019
 * "Surely the moth is in the drivers seat."
 * "Large mammal herbivores are on average bad dispersers.